nexxtmission/functions.store-learning/functions/trackShippingLabelsWithShipEngine/README.md

 }
 ```

-> Note that you don't have to include all the fields in your mapping, only the ones that you want included in the response.
+> Note that you don't have to include all the fields in your mapping, only the ones that you want to be included in the response.

 ### Resources